Magnus167/jarPhys/README.md

     And please, do give me your feedback wherever possible!
 It's highly appreciated.

 3. Also, buy me coffee please.
 Appreciated :)

+## Declaration and Permissions:
+All code contributed here is as is, with no guarantees of correction.
+I guarantee my good intentions in sharing this as a tool, but not a finished product.
+Anyone interested is free to make valid contributions (suggestions) to the code, or add to the files database (as long as they are helpful contributions).
+You may clone and use the code from this repository however you please – although I would appreciate learning about what you found useful here.
+### TLDR:
+You’re allow to:
+1. Commercially use the code (licencing it as an MIT/Opensource License Only)
+2. Modify
+3. Distribute
+4. Privately Use
+5. Contribute (the best option)
+I assure you that the code in this repository is free of malintent, but do not guarantee that it works correctly.